ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Clarified the origin of the latest client's authentication credential.

 * Clarified meaning of the group becoming inactive and active again.

+* Clarified usefulness of error responses to the Join Request.

 * Refer to all the REQ and OPT profile requirements.